Disclosure: D. Lawless Hardware provided the kitchen cabinet hardware for this project. All opinions, images and love of room updates are 100% mine.

 We’re not touching the fan in here, but a new light fixture is an easy way to update the look of a whole room.
 It’s a fun way to get a jump start on a room makeover, or, fellow renters, it’s an easy thing to take with you when you move.

-If you’re in the market for new light fixtures, this is my post popular post about farmhouse light fixtures and this post covers silver close-to-the-ceiling lights.
+If you’re in the market for new light fixtures, this is my most popular post about farmhouse light fixtures and this post has pretty options for silver close-to-the-ceiling lights.